NRWLDev/pytest-pogo/README.md

 Provides `pogo_engine` fixture which will apply local migrations at the start of the test session, and roll them back at the end.

-Additionally provides `pogo_engine_verbose` fixture, if migrations do not appear to be applying correctly, this will capture the verbose logs.
+Additionally `pytest-pogo` honours pytests `-v/--verbose` flags to increase log verbosity, if migrations don't appear to be applying correctly, this will capture more verbose logs.